oneananda/asp_dot_net_core_projects/README.md

 A comprehensive exploration of the AddScoped service lifetime in ASP.NET Core.
 This project dissects scenarios where scoped lifetimes are most effective, highlighting how dependencies are managed per request.

 ---

+### 037_Abstract_Factory_Pattern_DeepDive

+An in-depth guide on the Abstract Factory design pattern, demonstrating how it can create families of related objects without committing to specific classes.
+T

+---